learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 # K-means Clustering - Lab

 ## Introduction

-In this lab, you'll implement k-means clustering algorithm using scikit-learn to analyze a dataset!
+In this lab, you'll implement the k-means clustering algorithm using scikit-learn to analyze a dataset!

 ## Objectives